 Size matters.
 To Mr O’ Leary.
 He’s very strict.

-easyJet on the other hand still allows carry on luggage with dimensions of 45cms by 36cms by 20cms
+Do remember that good old easyJet still allows travellers carry on luggage with the dimensions of 56cms by 45cms by 25cms

 Weight is also an issue with Mr O Leary and Mr Prieto ( CEO Vueling) but not with Mrs McCall ( easyJet CEO) It’s such an issue with O Leary that at some point he was considering a fat tax and charging overweight passengers.
 Those days are long gone.
 Thankfully, he’s now just concerned with the weight of your hand luggage.

 10 kgs is the ‘generous allowance’ offered at the moment by Ryanair and Vueling.
-Vueling are not OT but Ryanair in the past have charged passengers at the rate of £20 per kilo for every excess kilo so stay within that 10 kgs limit.
-So again, pack well: checkout the One Bag website which shares with you tips on how to pack light.
+Vueling are not OT but Ryanair in the past have charged passengers at the rate of £20 per kilo for every excess kilo so stay within that 10 kgs limit ( . ( Check the August 2018 above ) So again, pack well: checkout the One Bag website which shares with you tips on how to pack light.

 easyJet on the other hand do not have any weight restrictions for carry on travel backpacks.